juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_s3ql.md

 Similar to JuiceFS, S3QL is also an open source network file system driven by object storage and database.
 All data will be split into blocks and stored in object storage services such as Amazon S3, Backblaze B2, or OpenStack Swift, and the corresponding metadata will be stored in the database.

 :::note
-S3QL was no longer maintenance on November 9, 2022, see [S3QL Repository](https://github.com/s3ql/s3ql).
+S3QL was no longer maintained since November 9, 2022, see [S3QL Repository](https://github.com/s3ql/s3ql).
 :::

 ## Common ground